asciinema/asciinema-player/README.md

 contains several functions that can be used to control the player from your code.

-For example, initiate playback and print the recording duration when it starts:
+For example, initiate playback and print the length of the recording when it
+starts:

 ```javascript
 player.play().then(() => {